-Shame is a powerful emotion that has the potential to shape peoples’ lives in significant ways.
-The Merriam Webster Dictionary defines shame as “a condition of humiliating disgrace or disrepute.”
-People who experience shame feel worthless, embarrassed, humiliated, and unclean.
+Shame is a powerful emotion that has the potential to shape people’s lives in significant ways.
+The Merriam-Webster Dictionary defines shame as “a condition of humiliating disgrace or disrepute.”
+People who experience shame may feel worthless, embarrassed, and humiliated.

 People experience shame for a number of reasons.
 Shame is often felt when someone experiences, commits, or associates with a shameful act.
 Perhaps the most common precursor of shame is trauma.
 When something terrible happens to a person, they often feel a great deal of shame over what happened.
-Shame is also experienced by people who commit reprehensible crimes, live in addiction, or experience stigmatized mental illness.
+Shame is also experienced by people who commit reprehensible crimes, are experiencing substance abuse and addiction, or have a mental health disorder.

 Shame is so powerful that it can impact the whole trajectory of a person’s life.
-Because of shame’s power, it is important to understand the specific impact it has on people.
-It is important to consider the way out of shame.
+Because of shame’s power, it is important to understand the specific impact it can have on people and their lives.

 The Impact of Shame

-Here are five ways shame shapes peoples’ lives.
+Provided below are five ways shame shapes people’s lives.

 - People who live with shame often avoid relationships, vulnerability, and community.
 Research shows that shame leads people to hide and self-conceal.[i]
 People who feel ashamed hide from community and friendship.
 They avoid vulnerability and never share their true selves with the world.

 - People who live with shame are prone to suppressing their emotions.
-Shame is associated with suppression of emotions, particularly in women.[ii]
-People who feel ashamed of who they are or ashamed of something that happened to them often keep their thoughts and feelings wrapped up inside.
+Shame is associated with the suppression of emotions, particularly in women.[ii]
+People who feel ashamed of who they are or ashamed of something that happened to them often keep their thoughts and feelings to themselves.

 - People who live with shame often feel worthless, depressed, and anxious.
-Shame can be a contributing factor in depression, anxiety, and low self-esteem.[iii]
-People who are constantly ashamed live out a difficult emotional and mental battle each and every day.
+Shame can be a contributing factor to depression, anxiety, and co-dependency.[iii]
+People who are constantly ashamed may have emotional difficulties and may fight a mental battle each and every day.

 - People who live with shame are more likely to relapse back into problem behaviors.
-Research shows that people who struggle with alcoholism are more likely to relapse back into drinking if they experience shame. [v] People who are ashamed of their behavior sometimes purposefully continue in that behavior because they don’t believe that change or healing is possible.
-Shame can be the reason people choose not to take steps towards healing.
-People who live with shame believe they are worthless, and so they often begin to treat themselves as though they are worthless by engaging in behaviors that they know are bad for their health and well-being.
+Research shows that people who struggle with substance abuse and addiction are more likely to relapse back into drinking if they experience shame. [v] People who are ashamed of their behavior sometimes purposefully continue in that behavior because they don’t believe that change or healing is possible.
+Shame can be the reason people choose not to take steps toward healing.
+People who live with shame may believe they’re worthless, and so they may engage in behaviors they know are bad for their health and well-being.

 The Way Out of Shame

 - Seek out relationships and commit to vulnerability with safe people.
 Do everything in your power to find community.
-Shame begins to disappear when it is shared in a safe place.
+Shame begins to disappear when it’s shared in a safe place.

 - Move out of your head and into the open.
 Don’t keep everything inside.
-Put your shame out into the world.
-Write about the shame.
-Share your story of shame.
-Create artwork that represents your shame.
-Shame finds healing when it is taken outside of ourselves and placed into the world in some way.
+Put your shame out into the world by writing about the shame, sharing your story of shame, and creating artwork that represents your shame.
+Shame finds healing when it’s shared outside of ourselves and placed out in the world in some way.

 - Develop self-compassion.
 Consider what you would say to a friend who was feeling the same things you feel.
 Begin to respond to yourself with love and care and concern, just as you would respond to others with love and care and concern.

 - Take one small risk.
 Attempt something that might end in failure.
 Do something that is difficult.
-You will either succeed and find hope that you can do more than you thought.
+You will either succeed or find hope that you can do more than you thought.
 Or, you might fail and realize that failure isn’t the end of the world.
-Either way, you begin to find healing for your shame.
+Either way, you can begin to heal.

 - Believe that healing is possible.
-Make one good decision in the right direction and see how you feel.
+Make one good decision and see how you feel.
 Believe that you can choose to make good choices over and over again until your life is completely changed.

-One of the best places to take these steps is in counseling with a mental health professional.
+One of the best places to take these steps is in residential treatment or outpatient treatment at Clearview Treatment Programs.
 If shame is controlling your life, we can help.
-Reach out today.
-We are happy to help in any way we can.
+Contact us today by calling 855.681.0728 or by completing our contact form.